-Auto insurance is one bill that everyone has to deal with - but nobody wants to.
+Car insurance is one of those adult things that almost everyone has to deal with - but nobody wants to.
 Honestly, I used to barely even look at my car insurance bill.
-But then I noticed my premium amount wasn’t always the same.
-I’m not alone in this.
+But then I noticed my premium had changed.

-Premiums have been increasing steadily since 2009, according to the Bureau of Labor Statistics data.
-Insurers are dealing with industry regulation and legislation changes, as well as an increase in the cost of losses.
+Although the average car insurance rate has dropped 4% from 2020 to 2021, premiums had been increasing steadily since 2009.
+Insurers are continuing to deal with industry regulation and legislation changes, as well as an increase in the cost of losses.
 Losses for insurers are a result of us driving more, higher car repair costs and more distracted drivers on the road.

 Today, auto insurance is a significant expense for many drivers.
 But there are ways to lower your car insurance bill and save money.